 Students who major in International Studies must complete 12 courses (36 credit hours) in the program, each with a grade of C or higher.
 This includes a set of five core courses and seven electives.

-In addition, students must demonstrate intermediate level skill in a foreign language, by completing a 200-level course sequence or by passing an examination.
 At least five courses in international studies must be taken at Roosevelt University.